 A pediatric hematologist-oncologist specializes in researching, diagnosing and treating blood disorders and cancer in children.
 Pediatric hematologist-oncologists care for children with blood conditions, such as anemia and bleeding disorders, and cancers, such as brain cancer and leukemia.
 They often work as part of a healthcare team that includes surgeons, radiologists, pathologists, nurses, and social workers.

 A pediatric hematologist-oncologist typically:

-There are 3005 specialists practicing Pediatric Hematology & Oncology in the United States with an overall average rating of 4.4 stars.
-There are 306 hospitals in the United States with affiliated Pediatric Hematology & Oncology specialists, including Boston Children's Hospital, Dana - Farber Cancer Institute and Children's Medical Center of Dallas.
+There are 3085 specialists practicing Pediatric Hematology & Oncology in the United States with an overall average rating of 4.4 stars.
+There are 310 hospitals in the United States with affiliated Pediatric Hematology & Oncology specialists, including Boston Children's Hospital, Dana - Farber Cancer Institute and NewYork-Presbyterian/Columbia University Irving Medical Center.